 I love how in Spain you can go to a restaurant order a half bottle of Rioja and a 14 year old wine comes out aged perfectly.
 This is drinking great right now and can't imagine it's going to get any better. — 9 years ago

-Definitely ready to go.
-Magnum as its best. — 10 years ago
+Beautiful but so much longer to go. — 10 years ago

 15.2% - how can you go wrong?
 Ha!